Lydia House Women & Family Center

-At each of the four Family Outreach & Donation Centers (Timberlake Outreach Center, Elkhorn Outreach/Donation Center, South Omaha Family Outreach/Donation Center, and Council Bluffs Family Outreach/Donation Center), monthly assistance for food, clothing, diapers, furniture, and appliances is available.
+At the Timberlake Outreach Center and each of our Family Outreach & Donation Centers (Elkhorn and Council Bluffs Family Outreach/Donation Center), monthly assistance for food, clothing, diapers, furniture, and appliances is available.
 Through this ministry, needy families can lower their expenses, empowering them to remain in their own homes.

 The Timberlake Outreach Center specifically also serves thousands with our seasonal preventive programs including Great Thanksgiving Banquet, Turkey ‘N Fixins, Super Duper Give Away, and Project Santa.

 Life Changing Programs